Mango Creek Lodge is proud to be Roatan’s premier saltwater flats fishing destination resort. Bonefishing, Permit and Tarpon.

 Roatan fishing offers a unique combination of plentiful, healthy flats beneath a backdrop of lush, mountainous terrain, and Mango Creek Lodge is ideally situated to take advantage of both.
 Located in secluded Port Royal on Roatan’s East End, Mango Creek Lodge is close to Roatan’s most productive flats for fishing for Bonefishing and Permit.
 In fact, our Breakfast Flats are only 60 seconds away by boat!

 We offer daily guided fly fishing and spin fishing on the turtle grass flats of Roatan’s East End as well as the nearby islands of Morat, Barbarette, and the Pigeon Cays.
 Mango Creek Lodge’s primary targets are the saltwater “grand slam” species: bonefish, permit, and tarpon.
 However, while here, you can also try your luck fishing Roatan for barracuda and snook.
-Spin fishermen will also enjoy the opportunity while fishing Roatan, to cast at numerous species or trolling the East End’s harbors and mangrove canals.
+Spin fishermen will also enjoy the opportunity while fishing Roatan, to cast at numerous species in the East End’s harbors and mangrove canals.

-Mango Creek Lodge tailors its fishing Roatan days around your schedule.
+Mango Creek Lodge tailors its fishing days around your schedule.
 You are free to fish at your leisure between sunrise and sunset.
 Our experienced, local, English-speaking guides are at your service throughout your stay and are happy to coach you if you are new to fishing Roatan.

 Mango Creek Lodge is dedicated to preserving the health of Roatan’s flats.
 We have worked

 with local communities to develop environmental education campaigns and have made progress in our efforts to eliminate illegal netting, all to make fishing Roatan better.
-In addition, to minimize pressure and ensure the continued success of our operations, we limit ourselves to three skiffs (or six anglers) fishing Roatan on the flats each day.
+In addition, to minimize pressure and ensure the continued success of our operations, we limit ourselves to four skiffs (or eight anglers) fishing Roatan on the flats each day.
 We can put any number of other fishing Roatan guests out in more boats when not on the flats.
 Mango Creek Lodge is a catch-and-release lodge.

 Learn more about saltwater flats fishing at Roatan’s Mango Creek Lodge by exploring the links on the right.